Summary of Significant Accounting Policies

 Ordinary Shares Subject to Possible Redemption

+The Company accounts for its ordinary shares subject to possible redemption in accordance with the guidance in ASC Topic 480 “Distinguishing Liabilities from Equity.”
 Ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
 Conditionally redeemable ordinary shares (including ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company’s control) are classified as temporary equity.
 At all other times, ordinary shares are classified as shareholders’ equity.
 The Company’s ordinary shares feature certain redemption rights that are considered to be outside of the Company’s control and subject to the occurrence of uncertain future events.
-Accordingly, at December 31, 2020, 27,829,229 ordinary shares subject to possible redemption are presented as temporary equity, outside of the shareholders’ equity section of the Company’s consolidated balance sheets.
-At December 31, 2019, 27,942,373 ordinary shares subject to possible redemption are presented as temporary equity, outside of the shareholders' equity section of the Company's consolidated balance sheet.
+Accordingly, at March 31, 2020 and December 31, 2019, 28,038,535 and 27,942,373 ordinary shares subject to possible redemption are presented as temporary equity outside of the shareholders’ equity section of the Company’s balance sheet, respectively.

-Net income (loss) per share is computed by dividing net income by the weighted-average number of ordinary shares outstanding during the periods.
+The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, “Earnings Per Share.”
+Net income per share is computed by dividing net income by the weighted-average number of ordinary shares outstanding during the periods.
 The Company had not considered the effect of the warrants sold in the Initial Public Offering (including the consummation of the full over-allotment option) and Private Placement to purchase an aggregate of 22,125,000 ordinary shares in the calculation of diluted income per share, because their inclusion would be anti-dilutive under the treasury stock method.

-The Company’s statements of operations include a presentation of income per ordinary share subject to redemption in a manner similar to the two-class method of income per share.
-Net income per share for the year ended December 31, 2020, basic and diluted for Public Share, were calculated by dividing the gain on marketable securities, dividends and interest held in Trust Account of approximately $1.3 million, by the weighted average number of 28,750,000 Public Shares outstanding for the period ending December 31, 2020.
-Net loss per share for the year ended December 31, 2020, basic and diluted for Founder Shares were calculated by dividing the net loss (approximately $1.1 million, less income attributable to Public Shares in the amount of $1.3 million, resulting in a loss of approximately $2.4 million), by the weighted average number of 7,187,500 Founder Shares outstanding for the periods.
-Net income per share for the year ended December 31, 2019, basic and diluted for Public Share, were calculated by dividing the gain on marketable securities, dividends and interest held in Trust Account of approximately $4.6 million, by the weighted average number of 28,750,000 Public Shares outstanding for the period ending December 31, 2019.
-Net loss per share for the year ended December 31, 2019, basic and diluted for Founder Shares were calculated by dividing the net income of approximately $4.2 million, less income attributable to Public Shares in the amount of $4.6 million, resulting in a net loss of approximately $0.3 million, by the weighted average number of 7,187,500 Founder Shares outstanding for the period.
+The Company’s unaudited condensed statements of operations include a presentation of income per ordinary share subject to redemption in a manner similar to the two-class method of income per share.
+Net income per share for the three months ended March 31, 2020, basic and diluted for Public Shares, was calculated by dividing the gain on marketable securities, dividends and interest held in Trust Account of approximately $1.1 million, by the weighted average number of 28,750,000 Public Shares outstanding for the period.
+Net loss per share for the three months ended March 31, 2020, basic and diluted for Founder Shares, was calculated by dividing the net income (approximately $962,000, less income attributable to Public Shares in the amount of $1.13 million, resulting in a loss of approximately $168,000), by the weighted average number of 7,187,500 Founder Shares outstanding for the period.

 FASB ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
-There were no unrecognized tax benefits as of December 31, 2020, and 2019.
+There were no unrecognized tax benefits as of March 31, 2020 and December 31, 2019.
 The Company’s management determined that the Cayman Islands is the Company’s only major tax jurisdiction.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-No amounts were accrued for the payment of interest and penalties at December 31, 2020, and 2019.
+No amounts were accrued for the payment of interest and penalties at March 31, 2020 and December 31, 2019.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
 The Company is subject to income tax examinations by major taxing authorities since inception.
 There is currently no taxation imposed on income by the Government of the Cayman Islands.
 In accordance with Cayman income tax regulations, income taxes are not levied on the Company.
-Consequently, income taxes are not reflected in the Company’s consolidated financial statements.
+Consequently, income taxes are not reflected in the Company’s financial statements.

 Recent Accounting Pronouncements